sxa3022727/marzhelp/README.md

 # marzhelp
-A database management bot for Marzban
+A database management robot for Marzban

 ## Telegram
 Join us on [Telegram](https://t.me/marzhelp) for support and updates.